iloveitaly/docker-hosts/README.md

 I built this because manually editing `/etc/hosts` every time containers restart gets old fast.
 The tool monitors your Docker daemon, picks up container IPs and network aliases, and keeps your hosts file in sync.
 It's event-driven, so when you start, stop, or rename a container, your hosts file updates automatically.

+I needed to use Docker Compose for local development services (postgres, redis, etc.) and share the same compose file with CI.
+The problem was referencing services consistently - I wanted `DATABASE_URL=postgres://postgres.localhost/mydb` to work both locally and in CI without maintaining separate configs.
+This tool creates stable domains for Docker Compose services that work everywhere.
+Originally extracted from my [python-starter-template](https://github.com/iloveitaly/python-starter-template), it handles the DNS layer so you can use the same configuration locally and in CI.

 ## Installation

 Using uv: